-Russell is one of the Bay of Islands’ most charming destinations and an easy day trip from Kerikeri.
+Russell is one of the Bay of Islands’ most historic and picturesque destinations, making it an easy and rewarding day trip from Treghan Lodge, Kerikeri.

 Getting to Russell